kitproj/kit/README.md

 The ports will be forwarded from the host to the service.
 A service will be restarted if it does not start-up (i.e. it is listening on the port).

+Kit will exit if:

+- Any job fails.
+- If the workflow only has jobs and they all complete successfully.
+- You press `Ctrl+C`.

 ### Dependencies